Create an Online Freelance Profile That People Will Love in 6 Easy Steps

-Your headline should be clear, concise and straight to the point.
-We recommend keeping it to one line.
-Don’t get bogged down with jargon or superfluity.
-All you need to do is state three pieces of information:
+Your headline should get straight to the point.
+We recommend keeping it to one line, so you don’t get bogged down with jargon or superfluity.
+After all, you’ll have the opportunity to write about yourself with detail and flair in the profile itself.
+All you need to do is simply include the following three pieces of information:

 - Years of experience